lextoumbourou/notes/public/reference/books/the-art-of-game-design-a-book-of-lenses-2nd-edition.md

   * "A good toy is an object that is fun to play with."
   * "A game is a problem-solving activity, approached with a playful attitude."
 * Reading:
-  * [[Man, Play and Games]] by Roger Callois - 1961 that's a favorite of academics, containing insights about the nature of gameplay.
+  * [Man, Play and Games](https://www.amazon.com.au/Man-Play-Games-Roger-Caillois/dp/025207033X) by Roger Callois - 1961 that's a favorite of academics, containing insights about the nature of gameplay.
-  * [[Finish and Infinite Games]] by James P. Carse - philosophical statement about the relationship between games and life.
+  * [Finite and Infinite Games](https://www.amazon.com.au/Finite-Infinite-Games-James-Carse/dp/1476731713) by James P. Carse - philosophical statement about the relationship between games and life.
-  * [[Why We Play Games: Four Keys to Emotion without Story]] by Nicole Lazzaro - exploration of dimensions of fun.
+  * [Why We Play Games: Four Keys to Emotion without Story](https://ubm-twvideo01.s3.amazonaws.com/o1/vault/gdc04/slides/why_we_play_games.pdf) by Nicole Lazzaro - exploration of dimensions of fun.
-  * [[Rules of Play]] by Katie Salen and Eric Zimmerman, Chapters 7 and 8 contain some very thoughtful consideration of the definition of a game.
+  * [Rules of Play](https://www.amazon.com/Rules-Play-Design-Fundamentals-Press/dp/0262240459) by Katie Salen and Eric Zimmerman, Chapters 7 and 8 contain some very thoughtful consideration of the definition of a game.
-  * [[The Grasshopper: Games, Life, and Utopia]] by Bernard Suits - thought-provoking philosophical examination of nature of games.
+  * [The Grasshopper: Games, Life, and Utopia](https://www.amazon.com.au/Grasshopper-Bernard-Suits/dp/155111772X) by Bernard Suits - thought-provoking philosophical examination of nature of games.

 * Key takeaways
   * Though this chapter doesn't contain any practice wisdom, spending the time to clearly define things can help develop insights.
 Though personally, I didn't gain a lot from this chapter.